Guide to Cenote Dzitnup by Valladolid

 One of the biggest bummers about both cenotes at Dzitnup is the long, clothes-lines/zip lines that run through them; it’s hard to get a shot without them unless you zoom in A LOT ~ or shoot only of a small portion of the cenote.
 But don’t zoom in too much, because as you can see with the photo above, the image gets grainy.
 This is again why I recommend bringing a good camera, especially if you’re visiting several cenotes.

 That’s a wrap on the cenotes at Dzitnup!
-If you’d like to read more articles on the Yucatan, check out my video tour of nearby Chichen Itza ~ or one on my favorite beachfront resorts in trendy Tulum.
-And if you love the water, check out this article on Cozumel’s great snorkel & dive spots…
+If you’d like to read more articles on the Yucatan, check out my video tour of nearby Chichen Itza ~ or read about my favorite beachfront resorts in Tulum.
+And if you love the water, check out this article on Cozumel’s great snorkel spots…